 - As a preparatory step for replica seeding, you need to create a backup of a VM that you plan to replicate.

 - The created backup should then be copied from the backup repository in the production site to the backup repository in the DR site.
-After the backup is copied to the backup repository in the DR site, you will need to perform rescan of this repository, as described in the Managing Backup Repositories section.
+After the backup is copied to the backup repository in the DR site, you will need to perform rescan of this repository as described in the Rescanning Backup Repositories section.

 - When you create a replication job, you should point it to the backup repository in the DR site.
 During the first run of a replication job, Veeam Backup & Replication accesses the backup repository where the replica seed is located, and restores the VM from the backup.
 The restored VM is registered on the replication target host in the DR site.
 Files of the restored VM are placed to the location you specify as the replica destination storage.